TimoLambing/gallery/README.md

 ## :sparkles: Features

--   Self hosted (just copy your images to src/public/images)
+-   Self-hosted (just copy your images to src/public/images)
 -   Can be hosted on any static site hosting with Nuxt generate
 -   WASD / Arrow key / touch navigation
 -   Image optimisation, provided by [@nuxt/image-edge](https://github.com/nuxt/image)